Sacramento Divorce Attorney – Get a Free In-Office Consultation with a Lawyer

+What is a marriage contract?
+How do I get an marriage contract?
+What is a prenuptial agreement?
+What is a postnuptial agreement?
+Should I sign a prenuptial agreement?
+Should I sign a postnuptial agreement?
 Couples often consider prenuptial and postnuptial agreements.
 The difference being that one is entered into before marriage while the other is entered into after marriage.
 Both agreements are contracts that characterize the parties’ assets, distribution of those assets, and/or other specific interests.
 Both documents require specific language and “disclaimers” for them to be enforceable.
 What is often at stake is community property or potential community interests which must be disclosed.
 You must also characterize any property which may be at issue.

+I want custody of my child.
+How do I get custody of my children?
 Many divorces involve establishing the parents’ custody rights.
 Custody is the legal relationship that parents have with their child.
 Custody can be agreed to by the parents or established by a court during a divorce.
 Custody agreements and orders will address: (1) Legal custody – the right of the child to make decisions regarding the child’s care and development; and, (2) Physical custody – the time a parent spends with their child.
 Parents can reach an agreement regarding custody without court intervention.
 This agreement can then be entered as a court order.
 Otherwise, parents will attend mediation and receive recommendations about custody and parenting time.

-California Divorce – Child Custody
+California Divorce and Child Custody

+I want custody of my child.
+How do I get custody of my children?
+How does divorce affect custody?
 In a California divorce, if you and the other parent are unable to agree on custody or visitation, you will be required to appear in court for a judge to decide on a parenting plan.
 Before any hearing or trial involving child custody or visitation, both parents are required to meet with a trained counselor who will try to help you reach an agreement on custody and a parenting plan.
 In some counties, counselors are able to submit a recommendation to the judge even if you and your spouse did not reach an agreement.
 In other counties, meetings with the counselors are entirely confidential and the counselor can only report agreements reached by the parents.

 Depending on the nature of the custody dispute, the judge may order a psychological evaluation of one or both parents, and may appoint an attorney to represent the children.